Bira/octopus-carnival/_drafts/lphr-scene-07.md

 situation of Kintargo's black market and about what might have happened to Nan specifically.

-## GM Interjection

-Of course the player would send me right back to the source material with the very first thing he says.
+    [GM] Of course the "player" would send me right back to look up rules with the very first thing he says.

-Finding a buyer for contraband cloth in a dictatorship is definitely an illegal activity, and therefore requires a Streetwise roll.
-Jania will roll her skill of 14, aided by Rosalia's skill of 13.

-Rosalia succeeds at her roll, giving Jania a +1 to hers.
-Jania also succeeds.
-They know where to sell this stuff.

-I have them roll again to discover any information about their actual goal.
-Rosalia once again succeeds and Jania rolls a critical success thanks to her help!

-This gives us a total of +3 towards our final roll.

-## Back to Playing

 Jania and Rosalia make a series of discreet inquiries about where to sell this shipment of very high quality cloth that hasn't exactly gone through customs.
 They learn that the best place to find a buyer would be Redroof Market, since that's where all the cloth merchants and tailors are.

+    [GM] That's a Streetwise roll.
+Jania leads the effort with her skill level of 14, and Rosalia makes complementary rolls to help with her 13.

+    Rosalia succeeds at her roll, giving Jania a +1 to hers.

 However, the same shady stranger at a bar that tells them this information also cautions that the dottari have been cracking down on contraband at that